 Therefore, the ECN set-up a new way of educating PhD students in the neurosciences (see also our curriculum) putting great emphasis on PhD students learning how to do their science in open and collaborative ways and benefit from it, and also how to translate their science into innovation.
 As part of this program, PhD students engage in a 3-year Lab for Open Innovation in Science.
 In this lab, they learn about and experiment with open and collaborative ways of doing their research.
 They also develop their own Open Innovation in Science projects, which they submit to an Open Innovation in Science Award, enabling them to receive seed funding for new ways of implementing their Open Innovation in Science research projects.

-This new way of teaching and training, which combines not only formal training of methods and concepts of OI by local and international experts but also supports the PhD students when they integrate these concepts in their research projects, leads to an original and individual mix of practical training and hands-on application of the learned lessons.
+This new way of teaching and training, which combines not only formal training of methods and concepts of Open Innovation in Science by local and international experts but also supports our PhD students when they integrate these concepts in their research projects, leads to an original and individual mix of practical training and hands-on application of the learned lessons.
 This also includes the involvement and (if wished for) training of the responsible principal investigator overseeing the PhD project.
-Furthermore, this approach to training also provides participants with the necessary network of local and international experts which is needed to succeed while starting to establish OI relevant and suited research projects.
+Furthermore, this approach to training also provides participants with the necessary network of local and international experts which is needed to succeed while starting to establish OIS relevant and suited research projects.

 "Many programs have innovation as a buzzword in their program descriptions.
 The Einstein Center for Neurosciences Berlin Training Program, however, uniquely features Open Innovation as a means for useful and transparent research.
 With this the program emphasizes robustness and trustworthiness as foundation for modern science.
 On this solid foundation, bold and groundbreaking research can thrive that fulfills its role to responsibly advance knowledge to ultimately benfits society."